Mircea-MMXXI/azapyGUI/docs/Quick_Start.md

 We will accept the default values.
 Later we will discuss in detail all available options.
 However, it is worth mentioning a few features now.
 The name of our portfolio is at the top of the screen.
-In general, `azapyGUI` allows for multiple portfolio backtesting (for performance comparisons).
+In general, `azapyGUI` allows for simultaneous multiple portfolio backtesting.
 In this case the the list of portfolio names will be visible at the top of the window.
 End date is set to `today` (*i.e.*, most recent market closing date) and the start date is set to `1/1/2012` (*i.e.*, the first market closing date after, and including, `1/1/2012`).
 The rebalancing date is set 3 business days before (this is the meaning of `-3` value for `Bday offset` field) the end of the calendaristic quarter (the quarterly reset was defined by the model parameter, *i.e.*, `Q` choice for `freq` value).
-The fixing date (*i.e.*, the closing day relative to witch the portfolio weights are computed) is define as the closing day before the rebalancing day (*i.e.*, the `-1` value for `Fixing offset` field).
+The fixing date (*i.e.*, the closing day relative to witch the portfolio weights are computed) is defined as the closing day before the rebalancing day (*i.e.*, the `-1` value for `Fixing offset` field).
 A check of `Nr Shares int` box, stands for using whole numbers (opposed to fractional) of shares (therefore the portfolio will be subject to rebalancing round off errors - in practice they